Shriram2005/Customer-Feedback-App/README.md

    - See details including username and timestamp
    - Click on any feedback to edit or delete it

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Contact

 For any questions or suggestions, please open an issue on GitHub or contact the repository owner.